nguyenphuminh/casio-coding/docs/en/Casio Coding.md

 $$A + 1: B + 3$$

-When you press "CALC", the screen will let you type in the values of A and then B. I will set A as 1, B as 6.
+When you press "CALC", the screen will let you type in the values of A and then B. I will set A to 1, B to 6.
 When run, the screen will show 2, and then 9.

 We can also assign values for variables during execution like this: